isomerpages/tp-virtualcampus/_explore/01a-highlights.md

 We will feature one CCA group weekly, follow this space for exciting highlights from our various CCA groups!

+---

+#### Our 1st Feature

+The Water Polo team achieved their first Silver medal in 12 years at the Polytechnic-ITE (POL-ITE) Games 2019!
+Check out how the team managed to stay fit during the pandemic!

 <table>
     <tr>
         <td style="width:33%"><br>